snowmiser-12533/wazuh-ssh-bruteforce-demo/README.md

 # Wazuh SSH Brute-Force Detection Lab

-## Overview
+## Project Overview
 This project demonstrates the effectiveness of Wazuh, an open-source security monitoring platform, in detecting and responding to a simulated SSH brute-force attack.
-The lab follows an incident response approach and highlights both detection capabilities and practical implementation challenges.
+The lab follows an incident response approach and highlights both detection capabilities and practical implementation challenges in a controlled environment.

-## Objectives
+## Project Relevance
-- Simulate an SSH brute-force attack using Hydra
-- Monitor authentication logs on a Linux system
-- Detect suspicious activity using Wazuh
-- Evaluate automated response mechanisms
-- Identify configuration limitations and required adjustments
+Wazuh is widely used in Incident Response for log analysis, intrusion detection, and endpoint monitoring.
+It enables security teams to detect suspicious behavior, investigate events, and respond to threats in real time.

+This project demonstrates how Wazuh can identify brute-force attacks and emphasizes the importance of proper configuration for automated response.
+Wazuh was selected due to its open-source accessibility and relevance to real-world security operations.
+This work provides hands-on experience with detection, monitoring, and response workflows commonly used in cybersecurity environments.

-## Lab Environment
+## Methodology

+### Setup and Environment
-- Kali Linux (Attacker)
+- Kali Linux (Attacker machine)
-- Ubuntu Server (Target with SSH enabled)
+- Ubuntu Server (Target system with SSH enabled)
 - Wazuh Manager (Detection and analysis)
 - Wazuh Agent (Installed on monitored endpoint)
 - VirtualBox Host-Only Network (isolated lab environment)

-> Note: A three-machine setup was required.
-Wazuh Manager and Agent were deployed on separate systems due to installation and operational constraints.
+A three-machine architecture was used.
+The Wazuh Manager and Agent were deployed on separate systems due to installation and operational constraints.

-## Attack Simulation
+### Tools and Frameworks
+- Wazuh (SIEM / HIDS platform)
+- Hydra (brute-force attack tool)
+- Linux system logs (authentication logs)

+### Architecture / Workflow
-The attacker system (Kali Linux) used Hydra to perform a brute-force attack against the SSH service (port 22) on the Ubuntu target.
-Multiple login attempts were generated using a password wordlist.
+1. Kali Linux initiates a brute-force attack against the Ubuntu SSH service (port 22)

-## Detection and Monitoring
-Wazuh is preconfigured with rules designed to detect suspicious authentication behavior, including repeated failed login attempts.

-- The Ubuntu system logged SSH authentication attempts
+2. Ubuntu logs authentication attempts in real time
-- The Wazuh agent collected and forwarded logs to the manager
+3. Wazuh Agent collects logs and forwards them to the Wazuh Manager
-- The Wazuh manager analyzed the logs using built-in detection rules
+4. Wazuh analyzes logs using built-in detection rules
+5. Alerts are generated based on suspicious login patterns

+### Step-by-Step Process
+- Verified connectivity between attacker and target systems
+- Executed Hydra brute-force attack against SSH service
+- Monitored authentication logs on Ubuntu system
+- Observed Wazuh alert generation in dashboard
+- Identified that active response (IP blocking) did not trigger initially
+- Modified configuration to enable active response
+- Confirmed successful blocking of attacker IP after adjustment

+## Results
+- Wazuh successfully detected repeated failed SSH login attempts
-- Alerts were successfully generated for brute-force activity
+- Alerts were generated identifying brute-force behavior

-## Response and Configuration Challenge
-Although Wazuh successfully detected the attack, the automated response (blocking the attacker IP) did not initially trigger.
+- Initial automated response (IP blocking) did not activate

-### Issue Identified:
-- Default configuration detected the threat but did not enforce a firewall block

-### Resolution:
-- A rule/configuration adjustment was required to enable active response
-- After updating the configuration, Wazuh successfully blocked the attacking IP
+- After configuration changes, Wazuh successfully blocked the attacking IP

-This step highlights that detection alone is not sufficient—**proper configuration of response mechanisms is critical**.

-## Key Takeaways
-- Wazuh provides strong out-of-the-box detection capabilities
+These results demonstrate that Wazuh provides strong detection capabilities out-of-the-box, but response mechanisms require proper configuration.

-- Brute-force attacks produce clear and detectable log patterns
-- Active response features require proper configuration to function
-- Lab architecture (separating manager and agent) impacts effectiveness
-- Open-source tools can be highly effective when properly tuned
+## Conclusion
+This project highlights the effectiveness of Wazuh as an open-source incident response tool.
+It demonstrates that brute-force attacks generate clear, detectable patterns in system logs and that centralized monitoring significantly improves detection capabilities.

+A key insight from this lab is the distinction between detection and response.
+While Wazuh detected the attack without modification, enabling automated response required additional configuration.
+This reinforces the importance of tuning security tools to ensure full operational effectiveness.

+Future improvements could include expanding the lab to additional attack types, integrating more advanced response actions, and incorporating visualization or reporting features.

 ## Screenshots
-(Add:
-- VirtualBox 3-VM setup
-- Hydra attack in progress
-- Wazuh alerts dashboard
-- Evidence of blocked IP)
+(Add your screenshots here if required by the assignment)

 ## Author
 Cybersecurity Graduate Student